djspears/PaloAlto/vmseries-nat-webdb/README.md

 # VM-Series with NAT VM, and VM's for Web and DB subnet
 This ARM template deploys a VM-Series next generation firewall VM in an Azure resource group alongwith the following resources similar to a typical two tier architecture.
 It also addds the relevant user-defined route (UDR) tables to send all traffic through the VM-Series firewall.

-* VM-Series Next generation firewall - (D3 VM size)
-* NAT VM - an Ubuntu VM (A1) with iptables to forward all packets to Untrust of VM-Series firewall
-* Web VM - an Ubuntu VM (A1) that can be setup as a web server
-* DB VM - an Ubuntu VM (A1) that can be setup with a database

 <p>
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FPaloAltoNetworks%2Fazure%2Fmaster%2Fvmseries-nat-webdb%2FazureDeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>